Limit alcohol consumption

 Dilute alcoholic drinks with a low-calorie mixer to make them last longer.
-For example, opt for a small white wine spritzer with soda water rather than a large glass of wine, pour half and fill the remainder of the glass with soda water or sugar-free lemonade.
+For example, rather than a large glass of wine, pour half and fill the remainder of the glass with soda water or sugar-free lemonade.

 - How many calories are you drinking?
 Try our alcohol calorie counter

 Drinking alcohol can cause us to be tempted by foods high in fat and salt, leading us to make unhealthy choices.
 Salty snacks can make you thirsty and may encourage you to drink even more.

 The more you buy and have in the house the more likely you are to drink.

 Before reaching for an alcoholic drink, have a glass of water or a no-added-sugar drink first as you may just be thirsty.
 This will also help you drink less alcohol if you do choose to have some.

 Don’t hold on to your glass while drinking.
 Instead, take a sip and put down the glass after each mouthful.
 This will slow down your drinking and may mean you drink less over the same period of time than you normally would.

 At the start of the week think about what social plans you have coming up and set yourself an alcohol limit for each one – you may even pick a couple not to drink at.
 When you are drinking, make a note of how much you drink.
 This way you can see how much and how often you drink, and if you’ve stuck to your initial plan – you may be surprised!